Euro zone ministers upset by broken French budget promises

 Investment is the new buzzword among ministers, along with more government action to push structural reforms and smarter spending.
 There is recognition that record low interest rates and ECB bond-buying will not alone solve the euro zone's malaise.

-The incoming president of the European Commission, Jean-Claude Juncker, wants a 300 billion-euro ($410 billion) investment program to revive the European economy.
+The incoming president of the European Commission, Jean-Claude Juncker, wants a 300 billion-euro ($410 billion) investment programme to revive the European economy.

 The euro zone's investment spending in 2013 was 15 percent less than it was before the region's debt crisis in 2010, according to a Franco-German paper that ministers will discuss in Milan.